Best Booking Software With Payment for Service Businesses in 2026

 Square Appointments homepage for service booking, staff calendars, and POS payments

-From testing Square Appointments, it’s clear this is built as an extension of Square’s broader commerce stack.
+From testing Square Appointments, it is clear this is built as an extension of Square’s broader commerce stack.
 It works best when scheduling is tightly tied to payments, POS, and customer management.
 Compared to standalone tools, Square feels more like a business operating system, which is great for small businesses already using Square for transactions.

 Who Should Use This Tool